 About me

-Since July 1st 2021, I’m a postdoctoral researcher at Yale’s Wright Lab, in Prof. Maruyama’s group.
-I work for the CUORE/CUPID experiments, which search for neutrinoless double beta decay.
+Before that, I was a postdoctoral researcher at Yale’s Wright Lab, in Prof. Maruyama’s group from 2021 to 2025.
+I worked on the CUORE/CUPID experiments, which search for neutrinoless double beta decay.

 I got my PhD from The Ohio State University.
 My field of study was experimental particle astrophysics, specifically neutrino astronomy, under the supervision of Prof. Amy Connolly.
 My PhD thesis focused on the simulation and data analysis of the Askaryan Radio Array experiment (ARA).